rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

                   'yearly_seasonality': True}
 ```

-### Model parameter
+### Model parameters

-We are considering holidays in our model, so we need to create a dataframe for them.
+Our model considers holidays, so we need to create a dataframe for them.
 It has two columns (`holiday` and `ds`) and a row for each occurrence of the holiday.
 It includes all occurrences of the holiday, both in the past (back as far as the historical data go) and in the future (out as far as the forecast is being made).
 We have included columns `lower_window` and `upper_window` which extend the holiday out to `[lower_window, upper_window]` days around the date.
 For example, we wanted to include Christmas eve and Boxing day in addition to Christmas day we need to include `lower_window=-1,upper_window=1`.

 Final model parameters: